UCSD-SEELab/iot-hd-reading-group/HD/RFF-VSA/RFF-VSA.md

 ### Pros and Cons

 * Pros:
+  * Generalized a set of necessaries conditions for VSA in HDC, enabling future research on VSA.
+  * Provided meaningful discussion on the relation between expressivity and performance.
   * Increase Performence without greatly increase computational complexity.
-  * Provided meaningful discussion on the relation between expressivity and performance.
-  * Generalized a set of necessaries conditions for VSA in HDC, enabling future research on VSA.
-  *

 * Cons:
+  * Why RFF is not well explained.
   * How would finite group VSA alone perform.
   * Finite Group VSA seem to only increase performance slightly, how useful is it.